How to Create Global Alerts

 • Context: Administrator

 Let’s see another alert example, this time taken from our post about how a WordPress site was hacked in 38 seconds.
 In that situation, the hackers edited the theme file.
-You can now set up a Global Alert for all your sites:
+You can now set up a Global Alert for all your sites, using the settings below.
+Click here for more on alerts for theme file edits.

 • Action: Theme File Edited

 Also from that security example, we saw that the hackers installed a new plugin.
-The following Global Alert will give you a notification for any newly installed plugin:
+The following Global Alert will give you a notification for any newly installed plugin.
+Click here for more on plugin install alerts.

 • Action: Plugin Installed